 (These schools should be true safeties!
 We recommend some non-audition programs and schools you can absolutely get into academically)

-Additionally, as you begin to flush out your list, make sure to use Acceptd’s “Add to List” feature!
-In the top right hand corner of every school’s landing page, you can click “Add to List” to bookmark the school and apply to them later if and when you want to.
-An easy and exciting way to help add more potential programs to your college list.
+Additionally, as you begin to flush out your list, make sure to use Acceptd's “Favorite” feature!
+In the top right hand corner of every school’s landing page, you can click “Favorite” to bookmark the school and apply to them later if and when you want to.

-In order to make sure you are meeting each school’s audition requirements, you need to have the information in black and white in front of you.
-Let’s say you are a Musical Theatre hopeful and have a list of 15 schools you are thinking of applying to– here’s what a simple organizational spreadsheet could like look:
+In order to make sure you are meeting each school’s audition requirements, you need to have the information in front of you.
+Let’s say you are a Musical Theatre hopeful and have a list of 15 schools you are thinking of applying to – here’s what a simple organizational spreadsheet could like look:

 College Audition Requirements

 Next order of business is organizing potential audition dates for each school.
 Many schools travel to the National Unified Auditions (locations in NYC, LA, Chicago and Las Vegas) so you may be able to knock off a bunch of schools there if you are an Acting or Musical Theatre applicant.
 As a dancer, you may be able to tackle the majority of your schools at the National High School Dance Festival.
 However, not all programs attend a unified audition event.
 To make it more confusing, many Music/Theatre/Musical Theatre schools hold or attend regional auditions separate from Unifieds but in the same locations.
 Plus, most students like to do a mix of on-campus auditions and remote auditions.
 So!
 Moral of the story – start to map out your college audition road trip now.
 Here’s a sample spreadsheet to get you organized: